release-it/release-it/README.md

 ## Plugins

 Since v11, release-it can be extended in many, many ways.

-Please head over to [plugins](docs/plugins/README.md) for more details.
+→ See [plugins](./docs/plugins/README.md) for more details.

 ## Distribution repository